 This walking route’s broad open spaces with ocean views inspire visitors to meditate on the infinite.
 The road from Maiori to the Falerzio Mount’s summit is lovely and magnificent.
 It ascends through lemon groves and a lush Mediterranean scrub, passing numerous characteristic ruins and water sources.

-The ascent of the Mount of Avvocata trekking path is of medium difficulty: challenging but not impossible, although the roughly 4-kilometer course includes a moderately challenging ascent that calls for some planning and orienteering abilities.
+The ascent of the Mount of Avvocata trekking path is of medium difficulty: challenging but not impossible.
+However, the roughly 4-kilometer course includes a moderately challenging ascent that calls for some planning and orienteering abilities.

-See Related: 25 Fun & Best Things to Do in Naples, Italy
+See Related: Things to Do in Naples, Italy

 11. Visit Roberto Rossellini’s Film Sets